 Requested materials will be checked out to the user, then placed in a paper bag.
 Library staff will label the bag with the patron's last name and arrange bags in alphabetical order.
 Bags will be available for pickup from 10 a.m. to 2 p.m.
-Monday through Friday outside the Van Pelt-Dietrich Library Center.
+Monday through Friday inside the door of the ground floor Van Pelt-Dietrich Library Center.

 What is the pickup location?

-Bags will be on a cart in the vestibule of the ground floor accessible entrance (southeast corner) of the Van Pelt-Dietrich Library Center (see map).
-A security guard will open the door for you to enter.
-Only one patron at a time may enter the vestibule.
+Bags will be on tables in a separate area of the ground floor through a special entrance which is near the southeast corner of the Van Pelt-Dietrich Library Center (see map).
+A security guard will admit you to the area.
+Only one patron at a time may enter the pickup location at once.

 How soon can I pick up my requests?

 You will receive an email notice when your requests are available.
-Note that items coming from Ormandy, LIBRA, Fine Arts and Museum will take longer, so if you request items from more than one location, they may not all be available at the same time.
+Note that items coming from any site other than Van Pelt and Lippincott will take longer, so if you request items from more than one location, they may not all be available at the same time.
 You'll receive an email for each request.

 How long will the library hold my requests?